PyAbel/PyAbel/doc/transform_methods/daun.rst

 In practice, however, the choice of the basis set has negligible effect on the transform results, as can be seen from an example :ref:`below
-<example_orders>`.
-Nevertheless, cubic splines might be useful for transforming
+<example_degrees>`.
+Nevertheless, cubic splines might be useful for
-smooth functions, in which case they yield very accurate results.
+transforming smooth functions, in which case they yield very accurate results.

 Regularization methods